TheFoundryVisionmongers/KatanaUsdPlugins/README.md

 # KatanaUsdPlugins

-The Katana Plugins originally authored by Pixar and this repository was originally based on the 19.11 version of the USD library. https://github.com/PixarAnimationStudios/USD/releases/tag/v19.11
+The Katana Plugins were originally authored by Pixar and this repository was originally based on the 19.11 version of the USD library. https://github.com/PixarAnimationStudios/USD/releases/tag/v19.11